Lotterleben/Uni/AW2/praesentation/AW2_presentation.md

 ^
 - Lighting system: central control (proactive); connection between sofa lamp & switch if person is in room (reactive)
-- warehouse: truckload needs to know abt each other, rest of warehouse less relevant
+- warehouse: SCANNER | truckload needs to know abt each other, rest of warehouse less relevant

 ---
 #        **route                         area**